John Johnson (British politician): Politician

 In 1904, following the death of the Gateshead Liberal MP, William Allan, Johnson, though a member of the Independent Labour Party, was selected as Liberal candidate to defend the predominantly mining seat at a by-election.
 He won the election and joined the Liberal-Labour trade union group, as a miners union sponsored MP.

 In 1906 he was re-elected at the General Election.

 In 1909, when the Miners Federation of Great Britain affiliated to the Labour party he was required to cross the floor to sit as a Labour MP.
-He was also required to seek re-election at the next General election as a Labour candidate.
+He was also required to seek re-election at the next general election as a Labour candidate.

 In 1910, he contested the January General Election as a Labour candidate but was opposed by a Liberal candidate, Harold Elverston.
-Johnson was a supporter of the Miners Eight Hours Act, which brought him opposition from many miners in Gateshead.
+Johnson was a supporter of the Coal Mines Regulation Act 1908 (8 Edw.
+7. c.
+57) – the 'Eight Hours Act' – which brought him opposition from many miners in Gateshead.
 Johnson finished in third place as the Liberals re-gained the seat.

 He died in December 1910 at the age of 60 in Durham, England.